axywe/leetcode/README.md

 # My LeetCode Solutions

-This repository contains my solutions to LeetCode problems.
-I have solved these problems in Go.
-Problem number is the name of the file.
+This repository contains my solutions to LeetCode problems implemented in Go.

+Each solution is named after the problem number.

 I added `package main` for linters to work.

+Solutions starting from April 1, 2024.